By Megan Nichols and Jessie Jacobson of Tonkadale Greenhouse, Minnetonka, MN.

-Every landscape could benefit from one (or several) shrubs to provide structure an interest, but which is the right shrub for the right space, with the right light requirements?
+Every landscape could benefit from one (or several) shrubs to provide structure an interest.
+Although, which is the right shrub for the right space, with the right light requirements?
 When trying to choose a shrub, you may ask yourself, “Where do I go from here?”
 Answer: Shrub shopping!
 Right after you read the rest of this blog post all about shrubs.

 Here are four kinds of shrubs we know you will love in your garden.
 (These are ideal for zones 4 – 7.
 Live in a warmer zone and would like some suggestions> Drop a note in the comments section!
 We’re here to help.)

 Though they look sweet as can be, weigela are known for Hangin’ Tough in hot, southwest-facing exposures.
 Spring bloomers, these shrubs produce abundant trumpet-shaped flowers that beckon hummingbirds; some will continue to bloom lightly throughout the summer.
-Unfussy and adaptable, they prefer full sun, but can handle light or dappled shade and will tolerate clay and drought (but give them well-drained soil and adequate water and see the happiness).
+Unfussy and adaptable, they prefer full sun.
+However, they can handle light or dappled shade and will tolerate clay and drought.
+(But give them well-drained soil and adequate water and see the happiness).

 There is no shrub blog worth its salt without mention of the unofficial shrub of Minnetonka, MN!
 The hydrangea is the Cover Girl of shrubs.
 And yes, it’s salt tolerant!
 From showy mopheads to graceful panicles, there is a hydrangea for almost any landscape need.
 Borders?
 Check.
 Containers?
 Check.
 Wall Climber?
 Check.
 (Read more here.)